codewithdolly/codewithdolly/README.md

  <h3 align="left">My Achievements:</h3>

 - 🏷️My **<a href="https://codewithdolly.netlify.app/" target="_blank">Portfolio</a>** got selected in Top 20
-   by JS expert <a href="https://www.linkedin.com/feed/update/urn:li:activity:6908809346789306368/"> **Akshay Saini**</a>🤩
+   by JS expert <a href="https://www.linkedin.com/feed/update/urn:li:activity:6908809346789306368/"> **Akshay Saini.**</a>🤩

-- 🏷️Won <b>HiCoder Website</b> Development competition for completing 14 paged website in 3 days from scratch.
+- 🏷️Won <b>HiCoder Website Development competition</b> for completing 14 paged website in 3 days from scratch.

 - 🏷️Chosen for Women in <b>Tech @IIIT</b> for launching <b><a href="https://recipesinhindi.net/">recipesinhindi.net</a></b> and gaining 90,000+ visitors in a month without ads.